 FILTERS APPLIED TO DATA

-Sex women and men
+Sex women

 Age all

-- -
+Other Childbirths in the year

 E. Standardisation

 The data are standardised before analysis per year, based on age, sex and preferential regime per arrondissement, province and region (standardization based on population in 2021).